-- (a) at the end of the month in which the employee reaches their 65th birthday (60th birthday for firefighters and correctional centre employees); - (b) on the date of commencement of paid absence prior to retirement; - (c) on the date of termination of employment with the Employer.
+- (a) at the end of the month in which the employee reaches their 65th birthday; - (b) on the date of commencement of paid absence prior to retirement; - (c) on the date of termination of employment with the Employer.

 Benefits will not be paid when an employee is serving a prison sentence.